Overview

 Len Cavallaro

-As a lifelong procrastinator, I sometimes find it difficult to focus until the last minute.
-Leaving just enough time to get it done works – until it doesn’t.
+As a lifelong procrastinator, I often struggle to focus until the last minute.
+Leaving just enough time to get it done works until it doesn’t.
 It doesn’t work when other things bubble up and usurp that small window of time you have allotted.
 The solution?
-I have been able to change my definition of “the last minute” to allow for the likely (inevitable?) disruptions.
+I have been able to adjust my definition of “the last minute” to accommodate the likely (and inevitable) disruptions.
 I find I’m able to attain the focus I need while avoiding the stress that comes from slipping into crisis mode.

 Meg Bertini